structured-query-language/structured-query-language.github.io/data-metric-function-in-snowflake.md

 ;
 ```

-All DMFs are added to your warehouse so other users can reuse them in a consistent manner without having to recreate the same rules over and over.
+All Data Metric Functions are added to your warehouse so other users can reuse them in a consistent manner without having to recreate the same rules over and over.

 You can see which metrics are available by running:

 ```sql
 SHOW DATA METRIC FUNCTIONS IN MY_DB.MY_SCHEMA;
 ```
-Now you need to attach the DMF to the columns you want to evaluate, like this:
+Now you need to attach the Data Metric Function to the columns you want to evaluate, like this:

 ```sql
 ALTER TABLE some_table ADD DATA METRIC FUNCTION count_of_nulls ON (EMAIL_COL);